-1. Kindergarten: Year 1979
+Kindergarten: The year 1979

-2. Standard 5: Year 1984
+Standard 5: The year 1984

-I still remember my class teacher telling us that he is ok with the idea as long as we don’t break own necks in the process.
-We had some “crash” course on how to do the “break-dance” by one of class-mates’ brother and we spend couple of hours watching the some break-dance movies to get tips and more importantly to learn new moves.
+I still remember my class teacher telling us that he is ok with the idea as long as we don’t break our own necks in the process.
+We had a “crash” course on how to do the “break-dance” by one of my classmates’ elder brothers and we spend a couple of hours watching some break-dance movies (one of them is the 1984 Breakin) for tips and more importantly to learn new moves.